 Dottie's journey is going to be a very long road, which will require ongoing care and support for many years.
 With this in mind and in preparation to provide Dottie with as much support as possible, her parents decided to create a trust fund for Dottie.
 The trust aims to assist with her ongoing care and taking opportunities with any medical advancements, it is a priority for them to be ready for when and should that time come as well as continuing to provide a healthy and stable environment for her.

-Bianca Austin, Victoria Dykes, QPR Community Trust and 'Team Dottie's Journey'7 months ago
+Bianca Austin, Victoria Dykes, QPR Community Trust and 'Team Dottie's Journey'2 years ago

 Updated climbers • Bianca Austin • Victoria Dykes • Connor Bagenal •Justin Stone •Ramandeep Dole •Sinead Friel •Jude the Cat •Lee Griffiths •Danny Harrigan •Joshua Scott •Gary Strange •Patricia Moorhead •Debbie Ling •Chris Elkins • Louise Rees •Keith Smibert •Jamie Mackie •Marc Bircham